 A History and Science of Chocolate

 Join the HCC for an informative session on the science of chocolate.
-Harvard faculty member Dr. Carla Martin will discuss the history of chocolate and Beth Kirsch of Beth's chocolates will provide a chocolate tasting to accompany the presentation.
+Harvard faculty member Dr. Carla Martin will discuss the history of chocolate -

 Carla D. Martin is a Lecturer and Assistant Director of Undergraduate Studies in African and African American Studies at Harvard University.
 She has published in academic journals ranging from Management Information Systems Quarterly, Social Dynamics, Land, Socio.hu, and Transition: An International Review; the American Anthropological Association's member magazine, Anthropology News; and several edited volumes.
 She is currently a Principal Investigator on the research project “Towards a Cocoa Producer-Focused Climate Policy in Côte d’Ivoire and Ghana.”
 Read samples of her published work at ResearchGate.